surifirstpin/biplus_documentation/docs/How to Create a Report.md

 ##  World chart :

  It displays the data grouped by specific country and at the same time the grouped data regions are highlighted in the map.
+10. To view thw world chart, click on wo

 ![enter image description here](https://raw.githubusercontent.com/sv18042016/fp1/fa5a5ec1ca971ffeed2d834874ab8905fc50bd31/images/world.png)